lbl-srg/obc/specification/source/cdl.rst

   annotation (__cdl(semantic(metadataLanguage="<metadataLanguage> [version] [format]" "<metadata>")));
   annotation (__Buildings(semantic(metadataLanguage="<metadataLanguage> [version] [format]" "<metadata>")));

-Annotations attached to the top-level block can also be used to define block level information about the semantic language.
-A top-level block is one that encompasses a particular sequence or a model.
+Semantic information declared in the class definition annotations can also be used to define class level information about the semantic language.
 In the example shown below, for the ``metadataLanguage`` Brick 1.3 and Project-Haystack 3.9.12, it can be used to define namespaces and prefixes.

 [Example: